64Houses/64houses.github.io/README.md

 Prototype of the 64houses landing page

 # 64houses.com
-"Simplifying compliance for a Healthy Home"
+"Simplifying compliance for Healthy Homes"